PROFESSIONAL RESOURCES

 May 27, 2024 - Postgraduate textbooks commonly report ~90% of TN as idiopathic.
 Once you've been diagnosed, your options heretofore have been limited to medication, rhizotomy (e.g., gamma knife), and/or microvascular decompression (MVD).

 As your own advocate, you have a choice about which path to take.
 Medication seems like a reasonable first step but if your episodes persist, you're looking at targeted radiation and/or brain surgery.
 Dr. Sutter asks: Why not first consider a consultation with a DTR dentist to at least see if non-invasive occlusal therapy might be an option?
-It can be a relatively simple treatment for such a devastating condition.
+It seems a relatively simple treatment for such a devastating condition.
 Rhizotomy and MVD are still options even after DTR THERAPY.